jkawahara/bcbc-project1/README.md

         * ![sos-popup-readme.png](assets/images/sos-popup-readme.png "sos popup")
         * Buttons to submit 911, Lyft and emergency contact
   * Functionality:
-    * Design Description (JavaScript, jQuery library, Popper.js library, AJAX, Google Maps Platform API, DataSF API, Firebase Realtime Database)
+    * Design Description (JavaScript, jQuery library, AJAX, Google Maps Platform API, DataSF API, Firebase Realtime Database) - refer to js.js and config.js files.
-      * JavaScript
-      * jQuery
-      * Popper.js
-      * AJAX
+      * JavaScript design accounts for proper execution context (global and functional), consistent with execution stack with a last in, first out structure.
+Variables are defined in both global and functional execution contexts.
+Design includes both named and anonymous functions, specifically using anonymous functions for AJAX promise and prototypes for map function constructor.
+Overall, a modular design approach has been achieved.
+JavaScript js.js file is called from script link, just before closing body element within index.html file.
+        * jQuery library leveraged, in addition to vanilla DOM manipulation, to select DOM nodes for dynamic updates to interface.
+Currently, jQuery library is called from script links in both the head and end of body elements within index.html file.
+          * DOM manipulation targets the following to enable a dynamic interface: Settings form components, mapFrame components
+        * AJAX leveraged for exchanging information and obtaining crime data, JSON structured, using SODAPI; jQuery framework used for AJAX exchange and promise on returned crime data.
+      * Configuration, connection to APIs along with query or read/write
-      * Google Maps Platform APIs
+        * Google Maps Platform wrappers the following APIs with a single API key
-      * DataSF API
+          * Static Maps API- rendering primary static map view on interface
+          * Maps JavaScript API for Heatmap capability- reads in the crime data from the SODAPI to generate an overlay of danger zones to avoid on routed options.
+            * Relevant modules: initMap, toggleHeatmap, changeGradient, changeRadius, changeOpacity, getPoints
+          * Street View API for Streetview capability- renders images of routed options to verify  specific neighborhoods
+          * Directions API for routes capability- searches for specific locations along with providing dynamic navigation
+            * Relevant modules: initMap, AutocompleteDirectionsHandler constructor, setupClickListener prototype, setupPlaceChangedListener prototype, route prototype, calcRoute
+        * DataSF SODAPI- query Police Department Incident Reports to retrieve danger zones (assault, theft, burglary, robbery, vehicle theft) and store locations, longitude and lattitude points, in objects.
+          * Relevant modules: AJAX/promise, dangerData, sortData, getLongLat, (3) getLongLat- each passes different argument combinations (myLocation, array, radius), mileConverter, kmConverter
-      * Firebase Realtime Database
+        * Firebase Realtime Database- stores name and emergency contact of user
+          * Relevant modules: #logInBnt on click listener, database.ref().on watcher,

   * Prerequisites for Development:
     * MacBook Air (Intel Core i7, 2.2 GHz, 1 Processor, 2 Cores, 8GB)